 WHAT TO EXPECT

-10-20 species.
+Mammals 10-20 species.
 We usually encounter a good variety of forest mammals.
-Possibilities include up to 3 species of Neotropical monkeys, two sloths, White-nosed Coati, Collared Peccary, Central American Agouti and Tent-making Bats.
+Possibilities include up to three species of Neotropical monkeys, two sloths, White-nosed Coati, Collared Peccary, Central American Agouti and Tent-making Bats.

-12 nights accommodation in Costa Rica, staying at good hotels and lodges.
+Accommodation 12 nights’ accommodation in Costa Rica, staying at good hotels and lodges.
 All rooms have private facilities.

-Costa Rica is a mountainous country so all visitors should expect some trails to be steeper in parts - but these are always taken slowly, with frequent stops to bird.
-As one would expect, rainforest trails can sometimes be muddy and slippery underfoot, so sturdy waterproof walking shoes or boots with good grip essential.
+WalkingandAltitude Costa Rica is a mountainous country, so visitors should expect some trails to be steeper in parts, but these are always taken slowly, with frequent stops to bird.
+As one would expect, rainforest trails can sometimes be muddy and slippery underfoot, so sturdy waterproof walking shoes or boots with good grip are essential.

-The walking effort is mostly easy, but can be moderate at times due to the terrain and/or altitude at a few spots.
-At Savegre, we shall be birding at elevations of between 2000-2750m, plus a couple of hours only spent at higher elevation in the paramo zone around 3400m, and at Irazu Volcano (2200m-3200m].
-Our birding at Villa Lapas and Selva Verde is at or near sea level.
+The walking effort is mostly easy but can be moderate at times due to the terrain and/or altitude at a few spots.
+At Savegre, we shall be birding at elevations of between 2000-2750m, plus a couple of hours only spent at higher elevation in the paramo zone around 3400m, and at Irazu Volcano (2200m-3200m).
+Our birding at Villa Lapas and La Quinta de Sarapiquí is at or near sea level.

-Ground Transport By comfortable Toyota Coaster (minicoach) with air-conditioning and driven by the same excellent local drivers that we've worked with for many years.
-(A minibus may be used in the event of a small group).
+Ground Transport By comfortable air-conditioned Toyota Coaster (minicoach) with a minibus potentially used in the event of a small group.

-Our tour price includes the cost of a river trip on the Rio Grande de Tarcoles (day 12), in a boat that is large enough to accommodate our whole group.
-The boat trip usually lasts approx. 2-3 hrs.
+BoatTrips Our tour price includes the cost of a river trip on the Rio Grande de Tarcoles, in a boat that is large enough to accommodate our whole group.
+The boat trip usually lasts 2-3 hours.

 View a gallery of images for this tour below, click on an image to view as full size with caption